oslabs-beta/deckhand/website/docs/intro.md

 <img align="right" src="/img/deckhandlogoicon.png" width="200" />

 Ahoy!
 And welcome to the exciting world of Kubernetes.
-I'll be your Deckhand.
+I'm your Deckhand.

-Use me for no-code Kubernetes deployments.
+I'll help you deploy a Kubernetes cluster with no code.
 Fully automated.
 Open source.

 ### Simple to use